opendesk/smartdesk/README.md

 This repo serves as a home for the specs Opendesk are developing in each area and a point for discussion and collaboration on their development.
 Each has a markdown document containing the spec and an issue as a starting point for discussion.
 Any additional resources, designs, code binaries etc can go in the `resources/*` folders.

+**Projects**

-This repo will also hold some individual project resources which can be added to the `projects` folder rather than their own repo.
+This repo will also hold some individual project resources which can be added to the `projects` folder rather than their own repos.

 ## Hardware Interface